Brazil is the 4th country that grew the most in the solar energy sector in 2021

 The data includes large solar plants with their own energy generation systems on roofs, facades and small plots of land and the ranking, presented this April, is based on the existing power at the end of 2021.

-However, ANEEL points to an even greater increase in installed capacity in own photovoltaic solar energy generation systems accumulated until the end of last year.
+However, the ANEEL points to an even greater increase in the installed capacity in photovoltaic solar energy generation systems accumulated up until the end of last year.

 “Large solar plants generate electricity at prices up to ten times lower than emergency fossil thermoelectric plants or electricity imported from neighboring countries currently, two of the main factors responsible for the tariff increase on consumers,” said Sauaia.

-For Ronaldo Koloszuk, president of the Board of Directors of ABSOLAR, the country's solar source is capable of reaching the TOP 10 in the world.
+For Ronaldo Koloszuk, Chairman of the Board of Directors of ABSOLAR, the solar source that the country is able to reach the TOP 10 in the world.

 “If, on the one hand, Brazil is behind in solar sources compared to other renewable sources, on the other hand, the recent advance in the photovoltaic market shows that there are still opportunities for those who want to work and undertake in this sector in our country”, concluded Koloszuk .